Genia89/MedlineUIProject/README.md

 - **Page Object Model (POM)**: Maintain a clean separation between test logic and page elements.
 - **Maven**: Manage dependencies and build processes.
 - **Logging**: Use SLF4J for logging actions and errors.
+- **Singleton Design Pattern**: Ensure a single instance of WebDriver is used throughout the tests.

 ## Prerequisites
 - Java JDK 8 or higher